dmbarbour/glas/docs/GlasApps.md

   * `index.*` - (tentative) logically view a cell containing a dict as a dict of cells, and similar for arrays.
 This allows fine-grained read-write conflict analysis per index and whole-value operations.
 Indexed refs may be (perhaps temporarily) invalid, e.g. binding index 42 of a 40-element array.
 Data operations on invalid refs diverge. *Caveats:* Need to try this out, see if it's difficult to implement efficiently.
     * `dict(Ref, Name) : Ref` - Return Ref to access a field in referenced dict.
 Name is binary excluding NULL.
     * `array(Ref, N) : Ref` - Return Ref to access an offset into referenced list or array.
+    * `array.slice(Ref, Offset, Len) : Ref` - Ref to a slice of an array.
+Operations that would shrink or grow the array will instead diverge.
   * *CRDTs* - (tentative) runtime support for cells modeling [conflict-free replicated data types (CRDTs)](https://en.wikipedia.org/wiki/Conflict-free_replicated_data_type) are useful for network partitioning tolerance in a distributed system.
 See *Distributed State*.
 However, a lot of research is needed to choose suitable CRDTs.
 * `sys.refl.heap.*` - methods for reflection on the database.
   * `ref.weak.tryfetch(WeakRef) : opt Ref` - returns a singleton list containing Ref if available, otherwise empty list.
 This operation indirectly observes the garbage collector.
-  * `ref.hash(Ref) : N` - returns a stable natural number per Ref, on average above 2^60, suitable for use with hashmaps or hashtables.
+  * `ref.hash(Ref) : N` - returns a stable natural number per Ref suitable for use with hashmaps or hashtables.
-  * `var.iter(Scope, Binary) : Name` - iteration through var names in use.
-Returns the next name lexicographically after a given binary, or an empty string if we've reached the end.
-The garbage collector may remove vars from use if they contain zero and nobody is holding a Ref.
-  * `queue.reader.buffer(Ref) : Ref` - access the read buffer as a separate Ref from the main list ref.
-If you want to read 'all available' data, this provides a means to do so.
-  * `queue.writer.buffer(Ref) : Ref` - access the write buffer as a separate Ref from the main list ref.
-Content in the write buffer may implicitly transfer to the read buffer between transactions.
+  * `ref.usage(Ref, Hint)` - runtime-specific hints regarding usage of a ref.
+This may include representation schema, initial values for vars, or migration suggestions for a distributed runtime.
+  * `queue.avail(Ref) : N` - returns number of items are locally available to a reader, i.e. without divergence or a distributed transaction.

-The heap should support atomic transactions, structured data, and content-addressed storage.
-Transactions significantly mitigate many problems with shared state, but schema versioning and trust are remaining issues.
-To mitigate this, application adapters might present volumes of shared state in terms of mailboxes, databuses, publish-subscribe, perhaps a relational database.
+The shared heap should support atomic transactions, structured data, and content-addressed storage.
+Transactions significantly mitigate many challenges with coordinating shared state.
+Structured data and content-addressed storage enable a shared heap to work with *very large* values, especially in context of [persistent data structures](https://en.wikipedia.org/wiki/Persistent_data_structure).
+Large binaries could be represented as finger-tree ropes.

+Trust and access control for shared state require attention.
+See *Securing Applications*.
+A configurable security policy might express role restrictions in terms of regex on var names.
+Trusted application adapters or libraries can provide sandboxed access to shared state, presenting some volumes of shared state in terms of mailboxes, databuses, publish-subscribe, or a relational database.

+*Note:* Ideally, we can support static allocation, memory layout, unboxed representations.
+This seems feasible insofar as we insist on static 'var' (scope and name), and static 'ref.usage' hints and type annotations on those vars.

 ### Distributed State